desh-woes/private-ai/#60DaysOfUdacity.md

 3. I am excited about @Ateniola Oluwatobi Victor’s session coming up, I have cast my vote for a time and date on the poll created and shared by @Dammy.
 My #sg_nigerian group mates doing amazing stuff. also shoutout to @Arka for the cool projects and constant motivation.

 4. I'd like to motivate @Yemi, @Gogulaanand R, @ThienAn, @Henrique Mello, @Berenice, to keep being amazing and sharing their updates.

+### Day 34:
+**Update** - 31/07/2019
+1. Reveiwed some of the content taught in the federated learning section.
+This is still in preparation for the final project.
+I have been quite lazy/busy to implement it.